-You must report an injury to your employer within 90 days of it occurring, or 90 days from the date when you knew or should have known about the injury.
-However, it is generally best to report an injury or disability as soon as possible to get the process started.
+Injured employees must report an injury to their employer within 90 days of it occurring, or 90 days from the date when they knew or should have known about the injury.
+However, it is generally best to report an injury or disability as soon as possible to get the workers’ compensation process started.
 If you wait, your employer may question whether your injury is connected to your job.

 There is an exception to this 90-day deadline for physical or mental incapacity.
-An injury must be reported within two years of the date you are no longer physically or mentally incapacitated.
+Employees must report an injury within two years of the date they are no longer physically or mentally incapacitated.

 Your employer should have a procedure for reporting a work injury if your business office is closed.

 Once notified of an injury, your employer must file Form WC-100 if it looks like the injury will last more than a week.
-Once the form is filed, the insurance company begins an investigation.
+Once your employer files the form, the insurance company begins an investigation.

-If for some reason your employer does not file a claim, you can do so yourself.
-File Form WC-117 so your employer’s insurance carrier will be notified.
+If for some reason your employer does not file a workers’ compensation claim, you can do so yourself.
+File Form WC-117 so your employer’s insurance company will be notified.